zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 ### 1. Overview of system folders:
 By default, the BTRFS filesystem contains subvolumes in the root of the filesystem.
 The OS creates them with "@" in front of the name, to easily recognise it is a subvolume in the root of the filesystem, to be mounted to a path.
 The prep-server.sh script added a line to your `/etc/fstab` to manually mount the root filesystem easily:
 ```
-sudo mount /mnt/drives/systemdrive
+sudo mount /mnt/drives/system
 ```
-Run this command and look at the `systemdrive` folder.
+Run this command and look at the `system` folder.
 You should see:
 - Created during OS setup:
   - `@` mapped to path `/` = root folder. will be snapshotted and backupped.
   - `@cache`, mapped to path `/` = to exclude it from snapshots of the system (= snapshot of `@`)